-In the event of a Transaction in which the surviving corporation or acquiring corporation (or its parent company) does not assume or continue such outstanding Stock Awards or substitute similar awards for such outstanding Stock Awards, then with respect to Stock Awards that have not been assumed, continued or substituted and that are held by Participants whose Continuous Service has not terminated prior to the effective time of the Transaction (referred to as the "Current Participants"), the vesting of such Stock Awards (and, with respect to Options and Stock Appreciation Rights, the time when such Stock Awards may be exercised) will be accelerated in full to a date prior to the effective time of such Transaction (contingent upon the effective time of the Transaction) as the Board determines (or, if the Board does not determine such a date, to the date that is five (5) days prior to the effective time of the Transaction), and such Stock Awards will terminate if not exercised (if applicable) at or prior to the effective time of the Transaction).
-With respect to the vesting of Performance Stock Awards that will accelerate upon the occurrence of a Transaction pursuant to this paragraph and that have multiple vesting of such Performance Stock Awards will accelerate a 100% of the target level upon the occurrence of the Transaction in which the Stock Awards are not assumed or continued or for which substitute awards are issued.
-With respect to the vesting of Stock Awards that will accelerate upon the occurrence of a Transaction pursuant to this paragraph and the Stock Awards are not assumed or continued or on which substitute awards are issued.
-With respect to the vesting of Stock Awards that will accelerate upon the occurrence of a Transaction pursuant to this paragraph and the Stock Awards are not assumed or continued or for which substitute awards are issued.
-With respect to the vesting of Stock Awards that will accelerate upon the occurrence of a Transaction pursuant to this paragraph and are settled in the for
+In the event of a Transaction in which the surviving corporation or acquiring corporation (or its parent company) does not assume or continue such outstanding Stock Awards or substitute similar awards for such outstanding Stock Awards, then with respect to Stock Awards that have not been assumed, continued or substituted and that are held by Participants whose Continuous Service has not terminated prior to the effective time of the Transaction (referred to as the "Current Participants"), the vesting of such Stock Awards (and, with respect to Options and Stock Appreciation Rights, the time when such Stock Awards may be exercised) will be accelerated in full to a date prior to the effective time of such Transaction (contingent upon the effectiveness of the Transaction) as the Board determines (or, if the Board does not determine such a date, to the date that is five (5) days prior to the effective time of the Transaction), and such Stock Awards will terminate if not exercised (if applicable) at or prior to the effective time of the Transaction, and any reacquisition or repurchase rights held by the Company with respect to such Stock Awards will lapse (contingent upon the effectiveness of the Transaction).
+With respect to the vesting of Performance Stock Awards that will accelerate upon the occurrence of a Transaction pursuant to this paragraph and that have multiple vesting levels depending on the level of performance, unless otherwise provided in the Stock Award Agreement or unless otherwise provided by the Board, the vesting of such Performance Stock Awards will accelerate at 100% of the target level upon the occurrence of the Transaction in which the Stock Awards are not assumed or continued or for which substitute awards are issued.
+With respect to the vesting of Stock Awards that will accelerate upon the occurrence of a Transaction pursuant to this paragraph and are settled in the form of a cash payment, such cash payment will be made no later than 30 days following the occurrence of the Transaction or such later date as required by Section 409A of the Code.